 The Ordinary Natural Moisturising Factors + HA contains amino acids, fatty acids, ceramides and hyaluronic acid, among others, to protect and hydrate the outer layer of skin.

-The Ordinary Natural Moisturising Factors +HA, £4.74, Beauty Bay
+The Ordinary Natural Moisturising Factors +HA, from £4.75, Beauty Bay

-The Q+A Ginger Root Daily Moisturiser blends ginger root extract - perfect ingredient for stressed-out skin as it renews, smoothes and nourishes - along with soothing aloe vera, which is rich in polysaccharides, a molecule that hydrates the skin whilst also adding protection against pollutants.
+The Q+A Ginger Root Daily Moisturiser is perfect for stressed-out skin.
+It blends renewing ginger root extract with soothing aloe vera, which is rich in polysaccharides, a molecule that hydrates while also adding protection against pollutants.

 Best makeup for sensitive skin